Nacriema/Power-Line-Segmentation/README.md

 ### 4. Improvements

-All ideas to improve the performance of the segmentation will be update [here](./docs/md/ways_to_improve.md)
+- All ideas to improve the performance of the segmentation will be update [here](./docs/md/ways_to_improve.md)
+- Any new loss functions used for segmentation also will be updated at [my loss functions repo](https://github.com/Nacriema/Loss-Functions-For-Semantic-Segmentation)

 ## TODO:
 - [x] Restructure the project repo